QUOTES-Reactions after Serena Williams' U.S. Open defeat | Sports-Games

 FOUR-TIMES NBA CHAMPION LEBRON JAMES "You're a GOAT.
 What you've done for the sport, what you've done for women ... is unprecedented.
 It was an honour to watch your journey, to watch you conquer all the goals you ever set, to see you break records, to see you just be amazing on the tennis court and also off it."

-FORMER WORLD NUMBER FOUR JAMES BLAKE "Serena.
+FORMER TENNIS WORLD NUMBER FOUR JAMES BLAKE "Serena.
 Thank you for being you and the inspiration to so many men and women.
 I've never seen a more intense competitor and it was an honour to share a court with you and watch history.
-Simply the best. @serenawilliams."
+Simply the best."

 AMERICAN TALK SHOW HOST OPRAH WINFREY "25 years.
 Champion.
 Shero.
-Legend forever! @serenawilliams #USOpen."
+Legend forever!"

 BASEBALL HALL OF FAMER DEREK JETER "It's been a joy watching greatness!
 Congrats Serena!"